Room 4U

 1 Research

-To tackle this problem, I carried out a fast design process which involved two tasks in the research stage: 1.
-Competitor analysis / 2.
+To address this problem, I followed a quick design process.
+In the research stage, I focused on two main tasks: 1.
+Competitor analysis; 2.
 User personas.

 1.1 Competitor Analysis

-Firstly, I started with a quick competitor analysis to contextualize the problem and identify which key features to include and which to avoid.
-This task was key to understanding the main users’ concerns of the most popular room rental apps.
+First, I did a quick competitor analysis to better understand the problem and decide which features to include or avoid.
+This step helped me learn what users care about most in popular room rental apps.

 • room 4U - research competitor - analysis 1